 If you can’t afford to retain an attorney you might consider consulting with a credit counselor.

-Credit counselor are effective if you have a number of debts that could be consolidated and negotiated into a manageable installment payments.
+A credit counselor is effective if you have a number of debts that could be consolidated and negotiated into manageable installment payments.
 They deal with the creditors and try to work out a plan that is within your budget.
-Creditors would rather take thirty-cents on-the-dollar rather then getting nothing at all should you file for bankruptcy.
+Creditors would rather take thirty-cents on-the-dollar rather than getting nothing at all should you file for bankruptcy.

 Defenses You Might Assert Against Collection Lawsuits

 If the debt is old, it might be barred by the “statute of limitations”.
 For example, in most states, a creditor must file suit on a written contract within four years from the default of the contract.

 Keep in mind that you can lose your statute of limitations defense if you have acknowledged the debt in writing after the debt has been barred by the statute of limitations or if you pay any portion of the debt (a form of acknowledging the debt) after the debt has been technically barred by the statute of limitations.
 Many debtors fall into this trap by agreeing to make small payments after the debt has legally expired.
 When this happens the debt comes back to life and is now enforceable again.
 Don’t make this common mistake.